Based on work presented in Squint Hard Enough:

 Johns Hopkins University, §Vector Institute, Tel Aviv University, Columbia University, City College of New York

-tldr; End-to-end (e2e) encrypted messaging systems are becoming increasingly popular.
-Perceptual hashing is being used to detect illicit content in these systems.
-We show perceptual hashing is vulnerable to adversarial attacks, introducing a side-channel in these e2e systems.
+tldr; End-to-end (e2e) encrypted messaging systems have become widely adopted.
+In a hurry to provide content moderation, providers have begun using perceptual hash functions to detect illicit content.
+However, we show perceptual hashing is vulnerable to adversarial attacks, introducing a side-channel in these e2e systems.

-To start, a hash function is a function that takes an arbitrary input of and produces an output of a fixed length.
+To start, a hash function is a function that takes arbitrary input and produces an output of a fixed length.
 This is useful for compressing data or verifying its integrity.
 Most people are familiar with cryptographic hash functions such as SHA-256 or MD5.
 Cryptographic hash functions are one-way functions meaning that it is computationally infeasible to find an input that produces a given output.
 Additionally, these algorithms are designed to be collision resistant meaning that it is computationally infeasible to find two inputs that produce the same output.
-Perceptual hash functions share neither of these properties.
+Perceptual hash functions (PHF) do not share these cryptographic guarantees.

 Below you can find two gifs showing the progress of our attack over time when utilizing PhotoDNA or PDQ as the target perceptual hash function.
 Attack progression is shown on the left and the target image & its hash is shown on the right.